locxter/mcrpd/README.md

 ## Overview

-This is a simple customizable macro keypad I have designed and built.
+This is a customizable macro keypad I have designed and built.

 ## Dependencies